jmashburn/retext/README.md

 1. Download and install Vagrant

+2. Clone project and run `composer install` in project root

-2. In root directory run `vagrant up`
+3. In root directory run `vagrant up`

 ### Twilio ###